 Get a Good Night’s Sleep

 Getting enough sleep each night is essential to maintaining good physical and mental health.
-An adequate amount of sleep can help you maintain a healthy weight and avoid diseases such as diabetes and heart disease, according to the Office of Disease Prevention and Health Promotion.
+An adequate amount of sleep can actually help ward off heart disease, according to the Office of Disease Prevention and Health Promotion.

 People in their 50s and 60s who don’t get at least six hours of sleep each night may also be more likely to develop dementia as they age.

-If you struggle to fall asleep or sleep through the night, you can take steps to stave off insomnia.
-Try avoiding caffeine in the evening and turning off your phone, laptop and other blue-light-emitting devices at least one hour before bed.
+If you struggle to fall asleep or sleep through the night, you can take steps to stave off insomnia:

-Does your mind race with thoughts the moment your head hits the pillow?
-Learn to let thoughts go by focusing on taking 10 deep breaths with long exhales.
-This signals to your body and mind that it’s time to relax and restore with a good night’s sleep.
+• Learn to let thoughts go by focusing on taking 10 deep breaths with long exhales.
+This signals to your body and mind that it’s time to relax and restore with a good night’s sleep instead of letting your mind race.

 5